 For music, we hear a viola, a flute and a vibraphone, which in Weronika Ast’s composition tackle the story using leitmotifs.
 Then, there’s my sound design that creates subtle atmospheres.
 The more digital, the more alienating, the more Oda drifts away from reality.

-The Megalomaniac was performed in the Toneelacademie on 20 and 21 November 2021.
-It was performed by Maggie Symonds, Luka Kluskens, Cor Langerak, Meike Brouwers, Noë Verschelde and Colin Crandal and composed by Weronika Ast.
-Text and directing by yours truly.
+The Megalomaniac was performed at Toneelacademie Maastricht in November 2021, by Maggie Symonds, Luka Kluskens, Cor Langerak, Meike Brouwers, Noë Verschelde and Colin Crandal.
+The music was composed by Weronika Ast.
+Text, staging and sound were created by me.